semyonnaumov/dotfiles/terminal/README.md

 brew install --cask iterm2
 ```

-## 3. Install spaceship
+## 3. Install starship
-Spaceship is a pretty terminal prompt: https://github.com/spaceship-prompt/spaceship-prompt
+Starship is a pretty terminal prompt: https://github.com/starship/starship, https://starship.rs/guide/

-1. Install spaceship using brew
+1. Install starship using brew

     ```sh
-    brew install spaceship
+    brew install starship
     ```

-2. Add the following command (prompt initialization) to your `.zshrc` or `.zprofile`:
+2. Add the following command (prompt initialization) to your `.zshrc`:

     ```sh
-    source $(brew --prefix)/opt/spaceship/spaceship.zsh
+    eval "$(starship init zsh)"
     ```

-3. Configure spaceship:
+3. Configure starship:

     ```sh
     mkdir ~/.config
-    touch ~/.config spaceship.toml
+    touch ~/.config/starship.toml
     ```

-4. Copy the contents of `.config/spaceship.toml` of this repo to `~/.config/spaceship.toml`
+4. Copy the contents of `.config/starship.toml` of this repo to `~/.config/starship.toml`

-5. Spaceship requires some [Nerd Font](https://www.nerdfonts.com/) to be installed.
+5. Starship requires some [Nerd Font](https://www.nerdfonts.com/) to be installed.
 You can check wether it is installed with this line:

     ```sh
     echo -e "\xee\x82\xa0"